 It’s a complex situation.
 Here’s a summary of how it developed and what it means for people facing a humanitarian emergency.

-A view of a tent camp set by migrants and refugees gathering at the Belarus-Poland border near Grodno, Belarus.
+In this handout photo released by State Border Committee of the Republic of Belarus on Wednesday, Nov.
+10, 2021, a view of a tent camp set by migrants and refugees gathering at the Belarus-Poland border near Grodno, Belarus.

 Why Is This Happening in Belarus?